phish108/PowerTLA/README.md

 ### Moodle

-3. copy the moodle's powertla folder into the root directory.
+3. copy the moodle's powertla folder into the root/local directory.

 ```
-> cp -r VLE-plugins/moodle/powertla /your/moodle/
+> cp -r VLE-plugins/moodle/powertla /your/moodle/local/
 ```

 4. Log into your moodle as an administrator